Peer Review Process

 If the Academic Editor recommends “Minor Revision”, the authors are notified of the editor's request that they prepare and submit a revised copy of their manuscript with the required minor changes suggested by the reviewers and editor.
 Once satisfied with the final manuscript, optionally having sought further advice from one or more of the reviewers, the Academic Editor can recommend “Publish”.

-The Chief Editor remains ultimately responsible for the aims and scope of the title and will be called upon to handle appeals and other editorial issues as and when required.
+Section Editors will be called upon to handle appeals and other editorial issues as and when required.